winningproduct/learn-portal/content/5-build/04-test-automation-setup.md

   - The complexity of test cases
   - Ability to use the same test cases for cross-browser testing

-**3. Planning, design and development:** Automation strategy and plan should be made as follows:
+**3. Planning, design, and development:** Automation strategy and plan should be made as follows:
   - Automation tools selected
   - Framework design and its features
   - In-Scope and out-scope items of automation